jcramem/Election_Analysis/README.md

 ## Project Overview

-The goal of this project is to determine the feasibility of automating the audit process for elections using Python.
-If successful, this process can be applied to other elections going forward.
+The goal of this project is to determine the feasibility of automating the election audit process using Python.
+Ideally, if successful this process can be applied to other elections going forward.

 In particular, the audit will show the following:
 1. The total number of votes cast.
-2. A complete list of candidates who received votes.
-3. The number and percentage of votes for each candidate, total and by county.
+2. The number and percentage of votes for each candidate, total and by county.
-4. The county with the largest turnout.
+3. The county with the largest turnout.
-5. The winner of the election.
+4. The winner of the election, including their number and percentage of votes.

 ## Resources